-- Turned Up to Eleven with Sirius Black, who has slept with most of the school and has a steady casual relationship with a girl for hookups between relationships.
+- Sirius Black has slept with most of the school and has a steady casual relationship with a girl for hookups between relationships.

 - Hypocrite: Zigzagged with Amelia Bones.
 In Severus' first life, she hounded him incessantly, with only Dumbledore's repeated intervention keeping him out of prison.
 In his second, however, he's finding her to be, while serious and straightforward, also relatively merciful to those whom she catches breaking rules (such as the Marauders being out after curfew to visit Peter in hospital), which galls him.
 Her explanation is that since she's only a prefect, she can afford to be forgiving and let those above her override if they so choose.
 Still, she seems to advocate in principle for mercy, which he finds unfair.
 At the same time, he's aware that he of all people shouldn't hold a grudge against someone for behaving differently the first time around.